 We are failing to protect the most vulnerable children in India.
 The number of abandoned and orphaned children range from 25 Million to 30 Million.
-Yet the number of children in child care institutions (aka shelters) range from 0.25 to 0.5 Million.
-Out of these, the number of children available for adoption at any point is fewer than 2000.
+The number of children in child care institutions (CCIs, aka shelters) range from 0.25 to 0.5 Million.
+Many of these shelters are unsafe.
+The number of children that reach legal adoption pool at any point is fewer than 2000.

 Why is there no reconciliation for the wide chasm between 30,000,000 and 2000?